wkolowski/Type-Theory-Wishlist/README.md

 Papers:
 - [Inductive-inductive definitions](http://www.cs.swan.ac.uk/~csetzer/articlesFromOthers/nordvallForsberg/phdThesisForsberg.pdf)

 **Status: implemented in Agda, but absent in other mainstream languages.
 There are many papers which combine it with Higher Inductive Types.
 Probably not hard to implement.
 In general, looks good.**

 ### [Induction-Recursion](Induction/Induction-Recursion)

 Description: TODO

 Papers:
--
+- TODO

 **Status: TODO**